kapee1/soroka/README.md

 ### Known issues:
 * Hole for USB port should be bigger to prevent any interference (fixed in v2)
+* Diodes on bottom row touches case mount.. (fixed in v2)
+* The screw holes in plate are inconvenient.
+Replaced by slots in v2

 BOM (and iBOM in soroka-pcb/bom/ibom.html)
 | Part     | Quantity |  Link    |